 Rehoboth Beach has also been known to host its fair share of events and concerts.
-For example, the Rehoboth Beach Bandstand actually hosts free concerts on the sunny shores of the Atlantic.
+The Rehoboth Beach Bandstand actually hosts free concerts on the sunny shores of the Atlantic.

-Brandywine Zoo has been welcoming visitors to its gates as early as 1905!
-It is one of the smaller zoos in the state, and yet still is one of the biggest attractions in the area.
+Brandywine Zoo has been welcoming visitors to its gates as early as 1905.
+It is one of the smaller zoos in the state, yet still one of the area's biggest attractions.

-Depending on weather conditions, some exhibits may not be available for viewing but generally this zoo lively and open for business daily.
+Depending on weather conditions, some exhibits may not be available for viewing, but generally, this zoo is lively and open for business daily.

 The Brandywine Zoo is open every day (excluding holidays and special events) from 10 a.m. to 4 p.m.
 Fees and rates here are dependent on the season.